 UWaterloo Food Services has been a strong champion of implementing sustainability in their operations.
-Our food systems have a big impact on organizational sustainability, which is why UWaterloo has implemented the following programming.
+Our food systems have a big impact on organizational sustainability, which is why the University has implemented the following programming:

 Food Services purchases as much food locally as possible, supporting the regional economy and minimizing the environmental impact from transporting food long distances.